 /test/info) and object counts (

-/test/count) of the database.
-This interface is for testing and as an example for you we provide an implementation that fetches the information from the database.
+/test/counts) of the database.
+This interface is for testing and as an example for you, we provide an implementation that fetches the information from the database.
 You will not have to change this one.

-/user/list- Return the list of users model appropriate for the navigation sidebar list.
-Since we anticipate large numbers of users, this API should only return an array of user properties needed by the navigation side bar (
+/user/list- Return the list of users' models appropriate for the navigation sidebar list.
+Since we anticipate a large numbers of users, this API should only return an array of the user properties needed by the navigation side bar (

 _id, first_name, last_name).
 It replaces the